Bachelor of Psychological Science and Sociology

 - Criminology and Public Policy (LAWS 2036)

-- Human Services Workers and the Law (JUST 3004)
+- Human Service Workers and the Law (JUST 3004)

-- Indigenous Australians, Policing and the Criminal Justice System (SOCU 2019)
+- Aboriginal Australians, Policing and the Criminal Justice System (SOCU 2019)

 - Students must complete four consecutive courses from one of the two Minors of Ageing and Disability or Criminology.Speak to the Student Advisor regarding the sequencing of courses within your chosen minor.